Research output per year

 Research activity per year

-Dr Tracey Colville is a Lecturer in Educational Psychology in the School of Education, Social and Community Education.
-She is currently on a career break from her post as Depute Principal Educational Psychologist in Edinburgh Psychological Services where she stated her career in Educational Psychology in 2005.
+Dr Tracey Colville is Co-Programme Director of the MSc in Educational Psychology and a Lecturer in Educational Psychology in the School of Humanities, Social Science and Law She was previously a Depute Principal Educational Psychologist in Edinburgh Psychological Services where she stated her career in Educational Psychology in 2005.
 Before moving to Dundee, she was Programme Director of the MSc Educational Psychology Programme at Strathclyde University.
-She previously held the post of Senior Teaching Fellow on this programme.
 Prior to being an Educational Psychologist, she taught primary-aged children (aged 5-12 years) over a period of 13 years in Fife, Edinburgh and East Lothian, holding posts of Class teacher, Senior Teacher, Principal Teacher and Depute Head Teacher.

 MSc Educational Psychology Programme